Influencer Program

-There have been a few examples over the years of mineral oil pc cooling but nothing geared towards the kit builder.
-With mainstream mineral oil fish tank cooling kits cropping up all over the internet I felt I would take a look at what exactly is oil submerged pc cooling and if there are any advantages over watercooling your pc.
+There have been a few examples over the years of oil-based cooling for pcs but nothing geared towards the kit builder.
+With mainstream mineral oil pc cooling kits cropping up all over the internet I felt I would take a look at what it is and if there is any advantages over PC watercooling.

-Some of you may just be getting your head around the idea of water cooling your precious hardware, now you have a whole new paradigm in PC cooling to get used to.
+Some of you may just be getting your head around the idea of water cooling your precious hardware, now you have a whole new paradigm in pc cooling to get used to.
 Submerging your components completely in oil.
-Yeah, pretty nuts when you think about it.

-While you may think it is crazy to submerge your pc in oil in order to get some extra degrees knocked off your temperatures but it’s actually a very efficient and safe way to cool your high-end pc components enabling you to hit higher overclocks.
+While you may think its crazy to submerge your pc in oil in order to get some extra degrees knocked off your temperatures but it’s actually a very efficient and safe way to cool your high-end pc components enabling you to hit higher overclocks.

 Why Choose Oil over Liquid PC Cooling?